 Infectious Disease Special Edition, April 2012

 The increasing incidence of vaccine-preventable disease outbreaks in the United States has exposed the need for better patient education, improved immunization requirements for public schools and increased coverage.
 “Every parent is different and it’s just simply wrong to approach all of these vaccine-resistant parents with a broad brush,” said Douglas Diekema, MD, MPH.

 How Do Vaccine Schedules for Kids Get Designed?

 Health Blog (Wall Street Journal), March 20, 2012

 Some parents worry about the number of vaccines that pediatricians and public-health groups recommend kids get these days.
-Dr. Douglas Diekema, a vaccine expert and pediatrics professor at the University of Washington and Seattle Children’s Hospital, says that it’s important for doctors to take seriously parents’ concerns about vaccines.
+Dr. Douglas Diekema, a vaccine expert and pediatrics professor at the University of Washington and Seattle Children’s Hospital, says that it’s important for doctors to take parents’ concerns about vaccines seriously.